 If you are an honorably discharged veteran living in upstate South Carolina or adjoining Georgia areas, you are very welcome to join us.

 Just remember, Wednesday, 9:30 a.m. at the Anderson Elks Club at 225 McGee Road.
-No proof of service is necessary.
-However, veterans are keenly aware of stolen valor.
-Our eyes and ears are wide open.
-As we say, it doesn't matter what your rank or what you did while in service to the United States, when you come through the entry door, you are a Veteran and we welcome you home!
+You will need proof of your military service such as a copy of your DD 214, or your VA Identification card, or your state ID or driver’s license that includes your veteran status endorsement.
+It doesn't matter what your rank or what you did or where you served while in service to the United States.
+When you come through the entry door, you are a Veteran, and we welcome you home!

-We also have a group for combat veterans.
-This group meets every Monday evening.
+We also have a group for combat veterans that meets every Monday.
 Its membership is only combat veterans, and it is solely for the support of combat veterans, aka grunts.
-This Vets Helping Vets group does require a DD214 that shows a combat MOS with corresponding service ribbons and deployments.
+This Vets Helping Vets group requires a copy of your DD 214 that shows a combat MOS with corresponding service ribbons and deployments.
 The group does not offer professional services.
-However, it does offer that special brotherhood built on the experiences of others who, like you, survived combat and its long term affects.
+However, it does offer that special brotherhood built on the experiences of others who, like you, survived combat and its long term effects.
 If you feel this need, here is a very effective way to build a bond with veterans who have walked your same path, both in combat and after their service.
 They still walk the path, but it’s not as challenging for them now.

 If you wish more information on this group, please read the “Combat Veterans” section below then please call Jesse at 864-245-0181.